Blake in Beulah: John Higgs's 'William Blake vs the World' (Review)

 In Blake’s own time there were few beyond Blake himself who could claim such a ‘corporeal understanding’ of his work.
 This has changed in the intervening years due to the efforts of Blake scholars such as Northrop Frye, G E Bentley, S Foster Damon, Harold Bloom, and others,3 not to mention the contributions of those such as Geoffrey Keynes who arranged the publication of facsimiles of Blake’s work so it could be studied by people way beyond the tiny circle of Blake’s original patrons and wealthy book collectors.
 Consequently, anyone prepared to put in the time can explore these works and achieve an understanding of the form of Blake’s myth, even if they do not experience its visionary insight as a result.
 Here we can with some justification speak of progress.

 The situation for non-expert and casual readers is different.
 While our technical understanding of Blake has progressed, the popular reception of him is driven more powerfully by the tides of public opinion.
-In the absence of visionary insight and enthusiasm—rarer today than in Blake’s time—the radical otherness of Blake’s thought, and the technical difficulties in understanding its symbolism, means there are often few points of reference with which the non-expert can grasp his unique vision.
-Often the reader is forced back into relying entirely on their existing framework of understanding through which to read Blake.
-Thus, people end up finding in Blake only what they went looking for.
+This public opinion is motored to a great extent by the leisure and advertising industries.
+In the absence of visionary insight and enthusiasm—rarer still today than in Blake’s time—the radical otherness of Blake’s thought, and the technical difficulties in understanding its symbolism, means there are often few points of reference with which the non-expert can grasp his unique vision.
+Usually the reader is forced back into relying entirely on their existing framework of understanding through which to read Blake.
+Thus, people find in Blake only what they went looking for.
 As EP Thompson put it (quoting Northrop Frye, no doubt quoting someone else), they come to a picnic where Blake provides the words and they provide the meaning.

 Higgs recounts the story of the neurosurgeon, Eben Alexander III, who experienced a visionary state while in a meningitis-induced coma.
 On regaining normal consciousness he described the difficulty in relaying his experience as akin to that of “a chimpanzee, becoming human for a single day to experience all of the wonders of human knowledge, and then returning to one’s chimp friends and trying to tell them… [about] the calculus and the immense scale of the universe.”4 Because Blake’s work is in many ways a product of such visionary states, popular interpreters face an analogous problem translating his ideas for a mass audience.
 And yet it is this mass, popular appropriation of Blake on which everything hinges: it is only if his ideas become embedded in popular culture that his visions can have the impact he aspired to.
 Certainly, they deserve to be enjoyed by more than just scholars, historians and the enthusiasts of The Blake Society.